eciii/pkdb/Hashicorp - Packer & Vagrant.md

-**Fact:** Each Hashicorp product used to have a separate website for the corresponding community version (e.g https://www.packer.io for Packer and https://www.vagrantup.com for Vagrant) but, after the IBM acquisition, each one of those websites now redirect to the docsite of the corresponding product.
+**Fact:** Each Hashicorp product used to have a separate website for the corresponding community version (e.g `packer.io` for Packer and `vagrantup.com` for Vagrant).
+However, after the IBM acquisition, each one of those websites now redirect to the docsite of the corresponding product.

 **Fact:** There is only one big fat gitstore for all Hashicorp products: https://github.com/hashicorp.